My Husband’s First Furniture Makeover

 When all was said and done, we ended up with a total of 5 coats of paint, 6 coats of primer, 1 coat of stain, 3 coats of poly… oh, and 2 coats of stripper in the beginning.

-Adding New Dresser Hardware
+Adding New Hardware

 After everything was dry, I put the new hardware on.

 They matched up with the previous holes in the drawers, so we didn’t even need to measure and drill new holes!
-That’s a win, win for me!
+That’s a win win for me!
+But if you ever do come across a project where you need to make new hardware holes, learn how to change hardware on a dresser here!

-Overall I am really happy with how it turned out considering I am a total newbie at this.
-My favorite part was using the Minwax polycrylic.
-It was so easy and it looks so good.
+Overall, I am really happy with how it turned out, considering I am a total newbie at this.
+My favorite part was using the Minwax Polycrylic.
+It was so easy, and it looks so good.

 I didn’t like all of the sanding, but I think it was worth it to make a smoother finish.